dogweather/forkful/content/en/bash/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?

-String lowercasing is transforming all alphabet characters in a string to their lower case form.
-Programmers lower case strings for consistency, comparison without case sensitivity, and to meet system or application requirements.

 ## How to:
 Here's the simple way to convert a string to lower case in Bash:

 ```Bash